latracal/grigora-blocks/readme.txt

 All the CSS is located in scss/ folder.

-Command to create a export zip: git archive --format zip --output grigora-blocks.zip main
+Command to create a export zip: git archive --format zip --output grigora-blocks.zip <branch-name>

 == Installation ==
 1. Visit “Appearance > Themes > Add New”